cwyner/cwyner/README.md

 ## Hi there 👋

 My name is Charles Wyner, and I recently graduated from Georgia Tech with my Bachelor's of Science in Computer Science.
-My studies have taken me down the paths of Intelligence and Media, so my interests range from Machine Learning and Data Science to Computer Graphics and Video Game design!

-🔭 I’m currently working at Lead Out Software, helping integrate our lottery gaming systems with new clients to expand outreach!
+🔭 I’m currently working at Lead Out Software, helping integrate our lottery gaming systems with new clients to expand outreach.

-🌱 On the side, I'm working on a project that predicts the winner of any ATP (Professional Tennis) Tournament!
+🌱 On the side, I'm working on a machine learning model that uses player data (statistics and historical match data) to predict the winners of ATP (Professional Tennis) Tournaments!

 📫 How to reach me: